Ajayneethikannan/PyQt-For-PyVoice/README.md

 # PyQt-For-PyVoice
-The Desktop App Gui integrates the famous PyAudio with PyQt to enable visual magnificance
+The Desktop App Gui integrates the famous PyAudio with PyQt to make it user-friendly